La voce del silenzio

 "La voce del silenzio" (/it/; "The Voice of Silence") is a 1968 song composed by Elio Isola (music), Paolo Limiti and Mogol (lyrics).
 The song premiered at the 18th edition of the Sanremo Music Festival with a double performance of Tony Del Monaco and Dionne Warwick, placing at the 14th place with 28 points achieved (that is, last of the finalists).

-Covers and adaptations
+Inspiration, Covers, and Adaptations

+The opening bars of the melody evoke Johann Sebastian Bach's Prelude in C minor, from Book II of his Well-Tempered Clavier series.

-The song was later covered by numerous artists including Mina, Mia Martini, Aphrodite's Child, and others.
+The song was later covered by numerous artists including Mina, Mia Martini, Aphrodite's Child, Andrea Bocelli, and others.